 The Productivity Trap

-I can’t find where I read it from, but an way to think about productivity systems is like making sandwiches.
+I can’t find where I read it from, but a way to think about productivity systems is viewing them as systems in a sandwich shop.
 Imagine you’re working at Subway, where incoming sandwich orders symbolize the tasks you need to complete.
-What matters most is that you get the sandwiches out quickly, otherwise you’re going to have a lot of disgruntaled customers.
+What matters most is that you get the sandwiches out quick enough without sacrificing quiality, otherwise you’re going to have a lot of disgruntaled customers.
 Yes you need a system to keep track of and prioritize the orders, but you can’t spend more time managing this system than getting orders out.